pablopuch/AuditorioIonicLaravel/docs/er-diagram.md

 ## Entitys
-*every entity has an  id which is primary key, int, not null and with auto-increment.
+Every entity has an  id which is primary key, int, not null and with auto-increment.

 ### Directors
 nameDirector (String, NOT NULL) director’s name and surname, titleDirector (String) (?).